lucas-mior/brn2/cbase/c-guidelines.md

   * For tracking ownership, you can use handlers to a specific module of the program that is responsible for allocating and freeing its objects.
 A good example is `cbase/hash.c`
+  * For dynamic arrays, use the generic arrays defined in `cbase/array.c`, if possible.

 ### exiting the program